Nike Pegasus 41 Running Shoe Review

 • Not bouncy.

-The Nike Pegasus 41's cushioning is noticeably poor, particularly at the forefoot.
+The Nike Pegasus 41's cushioning is sub-par, particularly in the forefoot.
 This is inadequate for runners who need significant protection or comfort, especially during longer or more intense runs.
-The heel cushioning is slightly better but still insufficient for sustained running, making the shoe a questionable choice for those prioritizing comfort.
+The heel cushioning is slightly better but still insufficient for sustained efforts, making the shoe a questionable choice for those prioritizing comfort.

 Pros